 Brian J Grasso provides some final thoughts on the debate on strength training for young athletes.

 Should pre-adolescent kids lift weights or should they not?
 Will it stunt their growth or increase their likelihood of future sporting success?
 Is growth plate damage a real concern or merely an exaggerated issue?
 This debate has raged on for years.
 Hopefully, this article will help clear up some of the concerns.

 Where do we start?

-To start, there are definitive differences between adolescent boys and adolescent girls with respect to strength and strength production.
+There are definitive differences between adolescent boys and adolescent girls concerning strength and strength production.
 In boys, absolute muscular strength (the greatest amount of force an individual can produce) grows consistently between the ages of 7 to 19.
 In girls, strength gains are incurred on a consistent level until about the age of 15, when a period of stagnation occurs and a strength gain plateau.
-By the end of the pubescent ages boys are roughly 50% stronger than girls.
+By the end of the pubescent ages, boys are roughly 50% stronger than girls.